IBM-Bluemix/zendcon-2014-hackathon/README.md

 #On this page you will find sample code for the IBM Hackathon at ZendCon 2014.

-To clone the code, use your favorite git client to perform
+To get a copy of this code, use your favorite git client to perform

 ```
 git clone https://github.com/IBM-Bluemix/zendcon-2014-hackathon.git